cagnulein/QZCompanionNordictrackTreadmill/README.md

 **Troubleshooting**:

--   The primary reason QZ Companion installation will likely fail is because your Windows PC can't communicate with the treadmill IP address over your Wifi network.
+-   The primary reason QZ Companion installation will likely fail is because your Windows PC can't communicate with the treadmill or bike IP address over your Wifi network.
 Ensure both devices are connected to the same Wifi network.
 The installation script will first attempt to ping your treadmill IP address.
 If this ping fails, you will need to